This post may contain affiliate links. Read my full disclosure policy.

-A tasty recipe (and video!) for Nasi Goreng (Indonesian Fried Rice) loaded up with fresh healthy veggies!
-Keep it vegan with Turmeric Tofu or add an egg (or chicken or shrimp!) – up to you!
-A fast and healthy dinner recipe the whole family will love.
+A tasty recipe for vegetarian Nasi Goreng (Indonesian Fried Rice) loaded up with fresh, healthy veggies!
+Keep it vegetarian with Turmeric Tofu (or add chicken or shrimp!)—a fast and flavor-packed dinner recipe the whole family will love.

 Nasi Goreng, in a nutshell, is Indonesian Fried Rice.
-It’s simple food, typically made with leftover ingredients, and varies quite a bit depending on where you are.
-While we were there in the hot south, it almost always was served with something crunchy, cool and fresh on the side.
+It’s simple Indonesian cuisine, typically made with leftover rice, veggies, egg, and meat or shrimp, and it varies quite a bit depending on where you are in Indonesia.
+While we were there, in the hot south, it was almost always served with something crunchy, cool, and fresh on the side.

-This version is loaded up with healthy veggies.
-You can add a protein of your choice- typically chicken or shrimp or fried eggs, or keep it vegan with crispy tofu.
+This version of Nasi Goreng is vegetarian, made with turmeric tofu, and loaded up with healthy veggies.
+You can add a protein of your choice, typically chicken or shrimp, or fried eggs, or keep it vegan with crispy tofu.

 How to make Nasi Goreng | 45-sec video